 TABLE OF CONTENTS

-If you’re looking for health insurance coverage in Vermont, you’ve got plenty of options to consider.
+If you’re looking for affordable health insurance coverage in Vermont, you’ve got plenty of options to consider.
 You can join an employer-sponsored plan, enroll in Medicaid or Medicare, or purchase an individual or family plan through an insurance company.

 This guide reviews these options in detail to help you make an informed decision.

 Vermont is one of 14 states with its own Health Insurance Marketplace.
 To enroll in coverage through the Affordable Care Act, you can visit healthconnect.vermont.gov and create an account.
 This process is straightforward and requires you to enter your contact information, select a password, and set your security questions.
 Once you’ve set up an account, you can apply for health insurance coverage.

 Make sure you have the full name, birth date, and Social Security number available for each person you intend to cover with your plan.
 When you apply for coverage, the website automatically checks to see if you qualify for the Advanced Premium Tax Credit, Green Mountain Care (Medicaid), and other financial assistance programs.
 The application requires you to answer the following questions:

 After you fill out the application, you can shop for insurance plans on the exchange.
 You can compare plans side-by-side to compare annual deductibles, coinsurance requirements, and monthly premiums.
 Once you find the plan that you like, you can complete your enrollment on the site.